danibanon/chord-detective/README.md

 ## Installable App

-You can install Chordetect on your phone for easy access.
+Install Chordetect on your phone directly from the web!
+No play store needed
-  1. Open the [URL](https://danibanon.github.io/chord-detective/) in chrome
+  1. Open the [URL](https://danibanon.github.io/chord-detective/) in Android Chrome
   2. Click top right 3 dots
   3. Add to home screen
   4. Install